 3/4 cup sugar

-(2) 10 oz.
-Cans canned biscuits ( or use your favorite pie crust recipe)
+(2) 10 oz. cans of canned biscuits ( or use your favorite pie crust recipe)

 Combine apples and water to cover in medium sauce pan.
 Cook over medium heat until tender and dry.
 Add sugar, cinnamon, and vanilla.
 Stir well and set aside.
 Separate biscuits and roll each biscuit into 5-inch circle on lightly floured surface.
 Or roll out your favorite pie crust dough to 1/4 inch thickness and cut into 5-inch rounds.
 Place 2 tablespoons apple mixture on 1/2 of each biscuit circle.
 To seal pie, dip fingers in water and moisten edge of circle.
 Fold in half, making sure edges are even.
 Using a fork dipped in flour, press edges firmly together.
 Heat oil to 375 degrees in dutch oven or electric frying pan.
 Fry pies until golden brown on both sides, turning once.
 Drain on paper towel.
 Yield 10-12 fried pies.